CSC1034 : Programming Portfolio 1

 |Semester 1 Credit Value:||30|

-By the end of this module students will have gained, at an introductory level, experience in, and a knowledge of the basic concepts of all stages of the software engineering lifecycle, both as individuals and as members of a team, namely requirements analysis, design, coding, testing and maintenance.
+By the end of this module students will have gained, at an introductory level, experience in, and a knowledge of the basic concepts of all stages of the software engineering lifecycle, namely requirements analysis, design, coding, testing and maintenance.
 Particular emphasis will be placed on the development of programming skills.
-An active learning, problem-based approach is adopted.
+An active learning, problem-based approach will be adopted.
 Students will be given a series of practical problems that relate to various stages of the software engineering lifecycle.
-Supplementary lectures and online materials will introduce the topics to be tackled, and how to tackle them, but these topics will relate to aspects of the material presented in one or more of the co-requisite modules Computer Systems Design, Information Storage and Retrieval, and Fundamentals of Computing, thus giving students practical enrichment of that material, and/or to specialisms that can be studied at Stages 2 and 3 (HCI, Security, Bio, Trends in Pervasive Computing, Games, Software Engineering, Data Analytics) , thus enabling students to gain a flavour of what is available in the later stages of their programme of study and allowing them to make an informed choice towards the end of Stage 2.
+Supplementary lectures and online materials will introduce the topics to be tackled, and how to tackle them.
+Topics will be selected broadly from across computing, thus giving students practical enrichment of that material, and/or to specialisms that can be studied at Stages 2 and 3 (HCI, Security, Bio, Trends in Pervasive Computing, Games, Software Engineering, Data Analytics).
 Students will have gained awareness of the legal, social, ethical and professional aspects of being a practising software engineer.

 Outline Of Syllabus